This page is about how nasal cavity and paranasal sinus cancers can affect your sense of smell and how you can cope.

 Loss of smell and taste can sometimes lead to loss of appetite and weight because eating is no longer as enjoyable.

-Try to find ways to enjoy food more again.
 You can vary textures within a meal or try spicy foods for a sensation on your tongue.
 This can help you to enjoy eating again.

 If you have lost your sense of smell it is important to be very safety conscious, especially when using ovens and fires.